 PLO 1: Integrate regional concerns (environmental, cultural, social, and economic) into landscape architecture projects.

-PLO3: Communicate ideas and concepts of landscape architecture orally, textually, graphically, and through multiple media.
+PLO4: Communicate ideas and concepts of landscape architecture orally, textually, and graphically.

-PLO6: Construct relationships between the elements of landscape architecture.
+that promotes relationships between the different elements of Landscape